1,000+ Opportunities

 Those applying for Harrison McClure will only be considered for this special grant and will not be considered for other AFS cash grants.
 Thank You to our 2025 AFS Grant Partners THANK YOU TO OUR SPONSORS © 2026 Austin Film Society

-Based on current listing details, eligibility includes: Emerging film and video artists based in Texas Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Emerging film and video artists based in Texas.
+Confirm the full requirements in the official notice before applying.